pall-valmundsson/puppet-createrepo/README.md

 ##Limitations

-createrepo is rspec tested on Puppet 2.7-3.7 and beaker tested on RHEL 5 and 6, Debian 7 and Ubuntu 12.04 with Puppet 3.x.
+createrepo is rspec tested on Puppet 3.8-4.x latest and beaker tested on CentOS 6, 7 and Ubuntu 14.04 with Puppet latest.

 ##Development